Thesis defense by Piotr Bartochowski

 Summary:

-The third study aimed to identify changes in gut microbiota composition during CKD.
+The third study aimed to identify changes in the composition of the gut microbiota during CRF.
 These changes were assessed using metabarcoding, one of the next-generation sequencing methods.
-In renal failure rats, the composition of the gut microbiota does not appear to differ from the control group (overall composition, α-diversity and β-diversity).
-The few significant differences concern amplicon sequence variants with small contributions to the microbiota (including 13 unique to the CKD microbiota, 6 increased and 5 reduced compared with the control group).
-Significant differences in β-diversity were observed between the two points at baseline (before surgery) and at sacrifice.
-These results differ from the literature and are at least partly linked to methodological problems identified a posteriori.
+In rats with renal failure, the composition of the gut microbiota did not appear to differ from that of the control group (overall composition, α-diversity, and β-diversity).
+The few significant differences concern amplicon sequence variants with low contributions to the microbiota (including 13 unique to the CKD microbiota, 6 increased and 5 reduced compared to the control group).
+Significant differences in β-diversity were observed between the two points at the start of the experiment (before surgery) and at the time of sacrifice.
+These results differ from those reported in the literature and are at least partly related to methodological issues identified retrospectively.